LeonardoManzella/sendgrid-scheduler/Readme.md

 # SendGrid Scheduler

-REST API for scheduling mails with Sendgrid API using Node.js and Express.js framework with MongoDB.
+REST API for scheduling mails with Sendgrid API using Node.js and Express.js framework with DiskDB.

 A Job Scheduler that tasks up emails to be sent in future with a timestamp as input.
 Also added support for template engine of SendGrid Console.

 ## Running project

-You need to have installed Node.js and MongoDB
+You need to have Node.js installed.

 ### 1) Install dependencies